-As idiopathic trigeminal neuralgia we characterize the painful disorder in the cervicofacial (neck & face) area, which is the region of the nerve distribution, whose principal and predominant clinical symptom is the keen, sharp, stabbing pain and the intermittent periods of rest intervals with varied Novel molecular knowledge has been established
+As idiopathic trigeminal neuralgia we characterize the painful disorder in the cervicofacial (neck & face) area, which is the region of the nerve distribution, whose principal and predominant clinical symptom is the keen, sharp, stabbing pain and the

 Corresponding author: Evangelos Tsiambas, Cytologist, MD, MSc, PhD.
 17 Patriarchou Grigoriou E' Street, Ag.
 Paraskevi, 153 41 Athens, Greece.